akuklev/akuklev/synthetic-types.md

 The possible values of a variable of type `Nat` are thus `Zero`, `SuccessorOf(Zero)`, `SuccessorOf(SuccessorOf(Zero))`, etc. Cycles are, however, not allowed.
 In particular there can be no such `n : Nat` that `n = SuccessorOf(n)`.

-For inductive datatypes, it makes sense to redefine indigenous constructors to include parametrized constructors as long as all their parameters are of the type being defined.
-Using this updated terminology, both constructors of `Nat` are indigenous.

 Now recall what mathematical induction is: to prove a statement for all natural numbers, prove it for `Zero` and prove that whenever it holds for `n` it does also hold for for `SuccessorOf(n)`.
 For inductive types, exhaustive case analysis turns into a form of mathematical induction (hence, the name): in order to define a function on `Zero` and on `SuccessorOf(n)` under assumption that `f(n)` is already known.

 **Example 5**